Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ### <a name="input_queues"></a> [queues](#input\_queues)

 Description:  - `metadata` - (Optional) A mapping of MetaData which should be assigned to this Storage Queue.
  - `name` - (Required) The name of the Queue which should be created within the Storage Account.
 Must be unique within the storage account the queue is located.
 Changing this forces a new resource to be created.

+Supply role assignments in the same way as for `var.role_assignments`.

  ---
  `timeouts` block supports the following:
  - `create` - (Defaults to 30 minutes) Used when creating the Storage Queue.
  - `delete` - (Defaults to 30 minutes) Used when deleting the Storage Queue.
  - `read` - (Defaults to 5 minutes) Used when retrieving the Storage Queue.
  - `update` - (Defaults to 30 minutes) Used when updating the Storage Queue.

 Type: